Palm Partnership Training ™ – Get Results You Can Use!

 - When riding with a group, even with only one other person, always call out to the other rider(s) what you are going to do or designate one person on the ride to call out each short segment.
 One person should designate what others are going to do and announce it so everyone is ready for it.

 - When riding in a head-to-tail line, keep at least 1-horse length distance, (8-10 feet) between horses.
 When riding in pairs, respect the same distance between partners and the horses in front.
 Most trails are too narrow to allow this distance between riding pairs.
-Therefore, it is important riders learn to read their horse’s ears and body language to determine if he accepts the other horse and rider close to him.
+Therefore, it is important riders learn to read their horse’s ears and body language to determine if the proximity of the other horse and rider is acceptable.

 Your Next Step…